cloud-66-internal/help.cloud66.com/_rails/quickstarts/getting_started.md

 ## Finalizing Deployment Details

-Now you can decide how you want to configure your Frontend (Web) and Database Servers.
+Now you can decide how you want to configure your Front end (Web) and Database Servers.
 They can be shared or deployed to separate servers.

 ### Deploying to Production